-- a.
-Forest activities that are not in compliance with applicable state, provincial, federal, or international laws. - b.
-Forest activities that are contributing to regional declines in habitat conservation and species protection (including biodiversity and special sites, Alliance for Zero Extinction sites and key biodiversity areas threatened and endangered species). - c.
+- 7.1 Definition of controversial sources: - a.
+Forest activities which are not in compliance with applicable state, provincial, federal, or international laws. - b.
+Forest activities which are contributing to regional declines in habitat conservation and species protection (including biodiversity and special sites, threatened and endangered species). - c.
 Conversion sources originating from regions experiencing forest area decline. - d.
-Forest activities where the spirit of the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at work (1998) are not met. - e.
+Forest activities where the spirit of the ILO Declaration on Fundamental Principles and Rights at work (1998) are not met. - e.
 Forest activities where the spirit of the United Nations Declaration on the Rights of Indigenous Peoples (2007) are not met. - f.
-Fiber sourced from areas without effective social laws. - g.
+Fiber sourced from areas without effective social laws - g.
 Illegal Logging including trade in CITES (The Convention on International Trade in Endangered Species of Wild Fauna and Flora) listed species. - h.
 Conflict Timber - i.
-Genetically modified trees via forest tree biotechnology.
+Genetically modified trees via forest tree biotechnology

-7.2 ACCESS TO INFORMATION
+7.2 Access to Information

 - 7.2.1 The Certified Organization shall collect information on the source of the forest-based product, through a due diligence system to address the likelihood of sourcing from controversial sources.
 This includes: - a.
 Identification of tree species, or list of tree species potentially included, by their common name and or their scientific name where applicable. - b.
-Country or region of harvest of the material. - c.
-If requested by their customer, provide the information required in a. and b.

-Recycled content is exempt from a due diligence system to address the likelihood of sourcing from controversial sources.

-- 7.2.2 The Certified Organization can consider forest-based products low risk and exempt from due diligence when: - a.
-Procured from a supplier with a valid SFI Section 2 (SFI 2022 Forest Management Standard) certificate, or other acceptable forest management standards, that clearly indicates that the source is within the scope of the certification; or - b.
-Procured from a supplier with a valid SFI Section 3 (SFI 2022 Fiber Sourcing Standard) certificate that clearly indicates that the source is within the scope of the certification and/or the due diligence system; or - c.
-Procured from a supplier with a valid SFI Section 4 (SFI 2022 Chain-of-Custody Standard), or other credible Chain-of-Custody standard certificate and/or due diligence system; or - d.
-Procured from a supplier with a valid SFI Section 5 (SFI 2022 Certified Sourcing Standard) certificate and/or due diligence system.
+Country or region of harvest of the material. - 7.2.2 The Certified Organization can consider forest based products low risk and exempt from further due diligence when: - a.
+Procured with a valid SFI Section 2 (SFI Forest Management Standard) certificate, or other acceptable forest management standards, that clearly indicates that the source is within the scope of the certification; or - b.
+Procured with a valid SFI Section 3 (SFI Fiber Sourcing Standard) certificate that clearly indicates that the source is within the scope of the certification; or - c.
+Procured with a valid SFI Section 4 (SFI Chain of Custody Standard), or other credible chain of custody standard certificate; or - d.
+Procured with a valid SFI Section 5 (SFI Certified Sourcing Standard) certificate; or - e.
+Sourced from recycled forest-based products.